zachwiseit/Ticket-Lifecycle-Examples/README.md

 <img <img width="1440" alt="TTL_55" src="https://github.com/user-attachments/assets/e13069ea-c9f2-4c90-9f88-fee6e61076e0" />
 </p>
 <p>
-56 This is just an example scenario but generaly submitted tickets aren't going to be perfectly explained when submited.
+56 This is just an example scenario but generally submitted tickets aren't going to be perfectly explained when submitted.
    When you are done click "Create Ticket" at the bottom and we will process this new ticket.
 <p>
 <img <img width="1440" alt="TTL_56" src="https://github.com/user-attachments/assets/f997369d-fdc8-4380-9000-23dd2bc2d337" />